Search Engineering jobs

 EXPERIENCE AND EDUCATION

-Bachelor of Science degree from an accredited college or university with major course work in civil engineering or closely related field.
+Education: Bachelor's degree from an accredited college or university with major course work in civil or structural engineering, architecture, or a related field.

-• Registration as a Professional Civil Engineer in the State of California.
+• Must possess professional registration as an Architect, Civil, or Engineer in the State of California;

 Supplemental Information

-Oral Board Interviews for this position are tentatively scheduled for the week of August 25, 2025.
+Panel interviews are tentatively scheduled for the week of March 23, 2026.

 The selection process will consist of an evaluation of the applicant's training and experience based on the application and responses to the Supplemental Questionnaire.
 Only the candidates whose backgrounds best match the position will be invited to proceed in the selection process.
 Additional phases of the selection process will consist of one or more interviews.